gerardpc/sde_simulator/README.md

 Then write the result in a file.
 Note that in the present form, the C++ main calculates (by default) the VARIANCE, i.e. f(Y_t) = Y_t^2, and not any arbitrary function.
-The function whose expected value is calculated is defined in sde_library.cpp as "double f(double f)" and can be changed to any other function the user wants to define.
+The function whose expected value is calculated is defined in num_vector.cpp as "double f(double f)" and can be changed to any other function the user wants to define.
 The code uses multithreading (detects number of cores and adapts number of threads).